tnscorcoran/churn-front-end/README.md

 ---------------------------------------------------------------------------------------------------------

-### NOTE - in the Churn Instructions, the following should be for the students; before hee should be in the setup instructions
+### NOTE - in the Churn Instructions, the following should be for the students; before here should be in the setup instructions

 In OpenShift, __open the Administrator perspective__ then __move to Networking > Routes__ and filter on __*churn-frontend*__